Amicus

 • How much time does NAWL need to review requests to join another organization’s brief?

-The Committee needs a minimum of two weeks to review a request to join a brief.
+The Committee requests a minimum of two weeks to review a request to join a brief.

 • Does NAWL author its own briefs?